 MPSSAS offers crisis support and short-term counselling to provide immediate intervention, information on coping strategies, and referrals to other services.
 An appointment can usually be arranged within 5-10 business days.

 This help line provides 24-hour-a-day support and referral services.
-It is free, safe, and confidential, and staffed by trained women who provide support from an empowerment-based, non-judgmental approach which recognizes and respects the strength of individual women.
+It is free, safe, and confidential, and staffed by trained volunteers who provide support from an empowerment-based, non-judgmental approach which recognizes and respects the strength of individuals.
 You will call an answering service, who puts you in touch with our worker within minutes.